"I really enjoy coming to work and making a difference."

 I qualified as a midwife in September 2012 and am currently in a rotational post so I can build up my skills in providing care to both low and high risk women and their families.
 I’ve worked on the labour ward, in the midwife-led birthing centre, and on both antenatal and postnatal wards.

-On the labour ward, I helped promote ‘normality’ during high risk deliveries and, supported by senior staff, have been able to empower women in the birthing centre to achieve a variety of birthing experiences such as water births and delivery in different positions.
+On the labour ward, I gained experience of high risk deliveries and, supported by senior staff, have been able to empower women in the birthing centre to achieve a variety of birthing experiences such as water births and delivery in different positions.

 I am currently working on the antenatal and postnatal ward.
 The experience is further consolidating my skills in providing holistic care within a team made up of paediatricians, obstetricians, diabetic nurses, physiotherapists, social workers and neonatal nurses, to name but a few.